juvelas/juvelas.github.io/_pages/publications.md

 * Smith, C., Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 Using bioclimatic indicators to analyse the presence of climatic lag amongst local amphibian assemblages of America.
 Revista Latinoamericana de Herpetología. *Corresponding author.
 Accepted.

 * García-Rodríguez, A., Lenzner, B., __Velasco, J.A__, Schertler, A., Omer, A., Seebens, H., Capinha, C., Gallardo, B., Dullinger, S. & Essl, F. The global status of alien vertebrates in mountains.
 Nature Communications.
-Accepted pending minor corrections.
+In press.

 ## 2024
 * Ochoa-Ochoa, L.M & __Velasco, J.A__*.
-Long-term stability in Protected-Areas?
-A vision from the New World Amphibians.
-Geography and Sustainability. *Corresponding author.
-Accepted pending minor changes.
+Long-term stability in protected-areas?
+A vision from American/New World amphibians.
+Geography and Sustainability, 5(4), 673-683. *Corresponding author.

 * __Velasco, Julian A__; Luna-Aranguré, C.; Calderón-Bustamante, O.; Mendoza-Ponce, A.; Estrada, F.; González-Salazar, C. Drivers of urban biodiversity in Mexico and joint risks from future urban expansion, climate change, and urban heat island effect.
-Plos One.
-Accepted.
+PloS one, 19(10), e0308522.

 * Castaño Quintero, S., __Velasco, J.A__, Gonzalez-Voyer, A., Martínez-Meyer, E., Yañez-Arenas, C. Niche Position and Niche Breadth Effects on Population Abundances: A Case Study of New World Warblers (Parulidae).
 2024.
 Ecology and Evolution.
 14 (3) e11108. https://doi.org/10.1002/ece3.11108